 In case of strong calves, the change from whole milk to skim milk may be started when the calf is two or three weeks old.
 This varies from two to four weeks with different dairymen.
 The change is made by substituting one pound of skim milk for one pound of whole milk each feed until the calf is entirely on skim milk.
-The skim milk may be gradually increased until the calf is receiving between
+The skim milk may be gradually increased until the calf is receiving between 10 and 12 pounds daily at the end of the fifth week, depending upon the breed, size and condition of the calf.
+If there is plenty of skim milk available, it is well to feed it until the calf is about six months old.

-Ideal Type Guernsey Cow Courtesy American Guernsey Cattle Club.
+Ideal Type Guernsey Cow Courtesy American Guernsey Cattle Club